How to have the perfect Townsville getaway

 Where to stay

-There are plenty of places to rest and reset on your Townsville holiday.
+There are plenty of places to rest and reset on your Townsville getaway.
 From couples to backpackers, or the whole family, Townsville has options for everyone.

 Iconic casino-resort The Ville is a chic stay with fabulous dining and entertainment.
 Rambutan Resort is a boutique backpackers nestled in the CBD, and there are various family-friendly apartments such as Grand Hotel Apartments on Palmer Street.